xdFNLeaks/homelab-monitor/README.md

 # HomeLab Monitor

-HomeLab Monitor is a simple web application built with Flask to monitor and display system statistics of your homelab devices.
+HomeLab Monitor is a simple web application built with Flask to monitor and display system statistics of your homelab device.
 This repository also includes a Docker setup for easy deployment.

 ## Features